sambot-app/sambot.github.io/_pages/faq.md

+---
+layout: page
+title: FAQ
+include_in_header: true
+---

-# FAQ
+# Frequently Asked Questions

+---

-#### Bug analysis is not appearing in the app ?
+### Bug analysis is not appearing in the app ?

-- you need to have in your artefacts the `raw-xcodebuild-output.log` file for it to work
+- You need to have in your artefacts the `raw-xcodebuild-output.log` file for it to work

-#### Test reports are not appearing in the app ?
+### Test reports are not appearing in the app ?

-- for the moment we support only iOS
+- For the moment, this is an iOS only feature
-- you need to have in your artefacts the `xcode-test-results-<ProjectName>.html` file for it to work
+- You need to have in your artefacts the `xcode-test-results-<ProjectName>.html` file for it to work

-#### Why there is hooks that are not remove from your service in our projet ?
+### Why are there hooks that are not removed from your service in our projet ?

-It is because the token have expired and you did stop using the app without deleting the user in the app.
-Since we don't store your token or info without your input we cannot full delete the hook on bitrise.
+- Because token expired and you've stop using the app without deleting the user in the app.
+Since we don't store your token or info without your input we cannot fully delete the hook on bitrise.

-#### How to be sure I completely remove every thing from your service ?
+### How to be sure I completely remove every thing from your service ?

-Go to Project -> Code -> Remove the web hook with URL `api.sambot.app`
+- Bitrise website: go to Project -> Code -> Remove the web hook with URL `api.sambot.app`
+- Sambot app: go to Settings screen -> Manage your token -> Remove registered Token

-#### Push notification don’t seems to work ?
+### Push notification doesn’t seem to work ?

-Push notification only work when the integration is finished and only if they have succeed or failed.
+- Push notifications work when the integration is finished if builds have succeed or failed.

-- Go to Project -> Code -> Remove the web hook with URL `api.sambot.app` (pas sur de l’utilité dans ce cas la)
+- Bitrise website: go to Project -> Code -> Remove the web hook with URL `api.sambot.app` (pas sur de l’utilité dans ce cas la)
-- Add a project to push by enabling the bell
+- Sambot app: go to your Project screen and enable push by toggling on the bell

-#### Why are only some step visible in the step module while it’s running ?
+### Why are there (sometimes) only partial steps visible on step module in Build screen while build is running ?

-Because until the integration is finished we do not have access to the whole file.
+- Until the integration is finished we do not have access to the whole file.
 Just what has been recently processed.

-#### Sync iCloud
+### Sync iCloud

-This work only for the devices that share the same iCloud account and use a token that allow access to the same team.
+- This work only for devices that share the same iCloud account and use a token that allow access to the same team.

-#### How to delete a saved build ?
+### How to delete any bookmarked build or project ?

-Long press on it and use the contextual menu.
+- Long press on it and use the contextual menu.

-#### Why sometimes the full log button is not visible ?
+### Why sometimes the full log button is not visible ?

-Just after the end of a build it took Bitrise a sometime to process the full log file it can go from a few seconds to a few minutes.
+- Just after the end of a build it took time to Bitrise to process the full log file it can go from a few seconds to a few minutes.

+---

+### I didn't my question in this list

+If you don't find you question in this list, please contact us [on Twitter](https://twitter.com/sambot_app) or [by email](mailto:sambot-public1021@jaynjay.app).